mariaka86/Reading-Notes-102/README.md

 ## definition of growth mindset- the ability to be flexible in your thinking.

 **growth mindset reminders:
--*accept criticism
+* accept criticism

--*challenge yourself
+* challenge yourself

--*recognize that work is needed regardless of talent**
+* recognize that work is needed regardless of talent**

      **3 things about me**